Quinnen Williams: 2024

 In the 2024 season, Williams started in 16 games.
 He recorded six sacks, 37 tackles, and 18 quarterback hits.
 He was ranked 87th by his fellow players on the NFL Top 100 Players of 2025.

 2025

 In the first eight games of the 2025 NFL season, Williams recorded one sack, 32 tackles, and 3 quarterback hits with the New York Jets.
 He was traded mid-season to the Dallas Cowboys.

 Dallas Cowboys

 On November 4, 2025, the Jets traded Williams to the Dallas Cowboys in exchange for defensive tackle Mazi Smith, a second-round pick in the 2026 NFL draft, and a conditional (higher of Cowboys or Packers) first-round pick in the 2027 NFL draft.

+Williams was named to his fourth consecutive Pro Bowl on December 23, 2025.

+2026

+On August 10, 2026, the Cowboys and Williams agreed to terms on a three-year, $105.9 million extension, making him one of the highest paid DL's in the league and the total contract spans five years and is worth $153.15 million with $101 million guaranteed.